-The nomenclature we (except for those who use the quaver family of names) really is not very useful.
-Whole note, half note, quarter note, eighth note, and sixteenth notes are the terms by which teachers, both of music and of other subjects, connect music to fraction arithmetic.
-As far as it goes, they are correct. … Continue reading Musical Fractions That Make Sense
+The nomenclature for durations we have (except for those who use the quaver family of names) really is not very useful.
+Whole note, half note, quarter note, eighth note, and sixteenth note are the terms by which teachers, both of music and of other subjects, connect music to fraction arithmetic.
+As far as it goes, … Continue reading Musical Fractions That Make Sense

 I saw this post recently on Facebook.
 "What do you teach?"
 "Music."
 "Oh, okay.
 So, do you read music?"
 "You teach English, right?"
 "Yes."
 "Can you read English?"
 My first reaction, as a Music teacher, was probably similar to the author of this post.
 I was irked, maybe even offended.
 Of course I read music.
 It seems so obvious … Continue reading Music Literacy is More Than Reading Music